Three Relationships where Violent Crimes are Considered Domestic Violence

 Spouses

 Violence between spouses is the most commonly recognized form of domestic violence.
 It generally occurs when a husband assaults his wife or a wife assaults her husband.
-Due to the intimacy of a marital relationship, some parties wrongly characterize martial assault as a private matter of conflict, not necessitating intervention from law enforcement.
+Due to the intimacy of a marital relationship, some parties wrongly characterize marital assault as a private matter of conflict, not necessitating intervention from law enforcement.
 The perspective of the law is quite different though.
 When spousal conflict escalates to physical injury or the reasonable fear of injury, it is classified as a crime.

 Children